How You Can Open a Bakery: 7 Steps to Success

 • Is it going to be a commercial kitchen or a retail space?

-• Will you need a bathroom…and will it have to be accessible?
+• Will you need a public bathroom?

 • If you plan for growth, where would you move to if you needed more space?